From David Bowie to Led Zeppelin: 6 legendary acts that Keith Richards hates

 With Elton John’s Rocketman and farewell tour, it feels as though a new generation is finally ‘getting’ Elton John.
 When comparing John’s touring schedule to The Rolling Stones’ it may be that Richards doesn’t like John because he thinks he’s a little lazy.

-Either way, he never really got on with the ‘Your Song’ singer, “An old bitch… his writing is limited to songs about dead blondes,” Richards once said.
+Either way, he never really got on with the ‘Your Song’ singer, “An old bitch… his writing is limited to songs about dead blondes,” Richards once said of the Rocketman.

-Elton’s response was pretty decisive too: “It would be awful to be like Keith Richards.
+Elton’s response was pretty decisive too as he delivered some searing words about Richards: “It would be awful to be like Keith Richards.
 He’s pathetic.
 It’s like a monkey with arthritis, trying to go on stage and look young.
 I have great respect for the Stones but they would have been better if they had thrown Keith out 15 years ago.”

 Keith Richards’ style of music may have been born from some technically gifted players but it’s most certainly rooted in ‘the feeling’—a factor which may be a reason for his disdain of heavy metal behemoth’s Led Zeppelin.